-However, there are many facilities in the United States and in other countries where geneticists, oncologists, pathologists, and other researchers are working to find a cure for mesothelioma and other forms of cancer.
+Mesothelioma cancer is a great challenge faced by the medical community.
+Mesothelioma, technically named malignant mesothelioma, is a rare form of cancer caused by prolonged exposure to asbestos.
+There are multiple mesothelioma cancer centers in the United States where geneticists, oncologists, pathologists, and other researchers work to find a cure for mesothelioma and other forms of cancer.

-There are over 900 hospitals and medical facilities in the U.S. which offer specialized mesothelioma treatments care to cancer patients.
-Many of these centers focus on cancer treatment, though all of them are also active in cancer research.
+There are over 900 hospitals and medical facilities in the U.S. which offer specialized mesothelioma treatment care to cancer patients.
+Many of these centers focus on cancer treatment in general, though all are also active in cancer research.

-The specialists and scientists who work in these cancer care centers focus not only to discover new and effective treatments, but they also carry out research in various areas.
-These efforts include studies in epidemiology and molecular bioscience to identify causes of cancer.
+Specialists and scientists who work in these cancer care centers focus not only to discover new and effective treatments, but they also carry out research in various areas.
+These efforts include studies in epidemiology and molecular bioscience to identify the causes of cancer.

 They also seek to find more effective treatments, which include chemotherapy, hormone therapy, immunotherapy, radiation, and surgery.
-Cancer researchers also look for ways to prevent cancer with vaccines, with the ultimate goal of eradicating all forms of cancer altogether.
+Cancer researchers look for ways to prevent cancer with vaccines, with the ultimate goal of eradicating all forms of cancer completely.

 These are the five top-ranked cancer centers in the U.S., according to a study published by U.S. News & World Report: